 Dairy Business Innovation Alliance Announces 2021 Grant Recipients

-The Dairy Business Innovation Alliance (DBIA), a partnership between the Center for Dairy Research (CDR) at the University of Wisconsin-Madison and Wisconsin Cheese Makers Association (WCMA), announced the 25 companies and cooperatives which, via a competitive review process, have been selected to receive grants totaling more than $1 million.
+The Dairy Business Innovation Alliance (DBIA), a partnership between the Center for Dairy Research (CDR) at the University of Wisconsin-Madison and Wisconsin Cheese Makers Association (WCMA), announced in June 2021 the 25 companies and cooperatives which, via a competitive review process, have been selected to receive grants totaling more than $1 million.